 This statement followed a “rigorous review” of the safety and quality of the jab in those under 16 years old by the MHRA and the government’s own independent advisory body, the Commission on Human Medicines (CHM).

-“No extension to an authorisation would be approved unless the expected standards of safety, quality and effectiveness have been met,” Dr June Raine, MHRA chief executive, said in a statement.
+“No extension to an authorisation would be approved unless the expected standards of safety, quality and effectiveness have been met,” Dr June Raine, MHRA chief executive, said in a statement at the time.

 In March, Pfizer published their own research on the effects of the vaccine on those in the 12 to 15 age group.
 They also suggested that the vaccine was highly effective (up to 100%) and produced “robust antibody responses”.

 These results were better than those of a trial of 16-15 year old participants in an earlier analysis”.
-The vaccine was also “well tolerated” in this lower age group.
+Young people in this age group also “tolerated” the vaccine well.